 -

-Trimethoprim is an antibiotic medicine used to treat cystitis (infection of the bladder).
+Trimethoprim is an antibiotic medicine used to treat cystitis (infection of the bladder) and other urinary tract infections (UTIs).

-Due to concerns about antibiotic resistance, where medicines no longer work against certain bacteria, Trimethoprim is not usually recommended as the first choice of treatment for cystitis.
-A medicine called MacroBID (Nitrofurantoin) is recommended to try first instead.
-However, your doctor may still recommend you take Trimethoprim to treat cystitis if MacroBID is not suitable for you.
+Trimethoprim is not usually recommended as the first choice of treatment for cystitis.
+A medicine called nitrofurantoin is recommended to try first instead.
+However, your doctor may still recommend you take trimethoprim to treat cystitis if nitrofurantoin is not suitable for you.

 Prices